0xNullLight/FinTech-Assignments/Module_1.md

 ## Things to consider

-Utilizing **Cred Score** & **Spectral Score** to measure the defi equivalent of a credit score for a particular crypto wallet; Teller Protocol can help defi users determine the trust worthiness of a particular crypto wallet.
+Utilizing **Cred Score** & **Spectral Score** to measure the defi eqvaulient of a credit score for a particular crypto wallet; Teller Protocol can help defi users determine the trust worthiness of a particular crypto wallet.

 Email requirement for **"Custom loan"** feature has been fixed, email is optional for loan requests!